View MapView Map

 5Epic history in Kerry

-Discover a different era, and pace, of communication on Valentia Island in Kerry.
-Hop on the ferry to the idyllic island and visit Valentia Heritage Centre, housed in a 19th-century schoolhouse, to learn all about island life and discover tales of the transatlantic telegraph.
+Discover a different era and pace of communication on Valentia Island in Kerry.
+Hop on the ferry to the remote island and visit Valentia Heritage Centre, housed in a 19th-century schoolhouse, to learn all about island life and discover tales of the transatlantic telegraph.

-The island was the base of the very first attempts to lay a transatlantic cable under the sea in the 1850s and is home to the oldest Atlantic Cable Station in the world.
+The island was the base for the very first attempts to lay a transatlantic cable under the sea in the 1850s and is home to the oldest Atlantic cable station in the world.
 Stop off at the Cablemaster’s Residence and have fun explaining to your internet-era children how every message crossing the Atlantic passed through the island’s station.

 6See whales in West Cork

-Wind your way down to Baltimore Harbour in lively West Cork and watch your kids faces when the meet the Atlantic’s most characterful creatures.
-Clamber on to Whale Watch West Cork’s vessel ‘Voyager’ and keep eyes peeled to spot inquisitive dolphins, cheeky seals and beautiful basking sharks, as well as majestic minke and fin whales.
+Wind your way down to Baltimore Harbour in lively West Cork and watch your kids' faces when they meet some the Atlantic’s most characterful creatures.
+Clamber on to Whale Watch West Cork’s vessel ‘Voyager’ and keep your eyes peeled for inquisitive dolphins, cheeky seals and beautiful basking sharks, as well as minke and fin whales.

-On a clear summer night, take the evening sailing and huddle up together out on the water as the sun sets over Cape Clear Island.
+On a clear summer night, take the evening sailing and huddle up together out on the water as the sun sets over Oileán Chléire (Cape Clear Island)

 7Camp along the coast